spotify/HubFramework/documentation/action-programming-guide.md

 Before an action can be used, it must be integrated into the Hub Framework.
 This is done through the `HUBActionRegistry` API, which works similar to how the `HUBComponentRegistry` works for components.

-In order to avoid accidentially sharing state between actions, all actions are uniquely created before they are performed, using a factory - an implementation of `HUBActionFactory`.
+In order to avoid accidentally sharing state between actions, all actions are uniquely created before they are performed, using a factory - an implementation of `HUBActionFactory`.

 So, to integrate your action into the framework, first create a factory class: